parkashay/bakery-order-react-web-app/README.md

 # A website for small scale local level Bakery Business.
+# Features:
+- server side validation, authentication and authorization.
+- not an impressive frontend design but functionalities work as expected xd.

-technologies used : React, express, mongoose, mongodb.
+# technologies used :
+- MERN Stack and some third party libraries

 # to use locally,